 Conservation of the Esplanada mass grave begins

-Our head conservator Zoe Chalatsi repositioning the rib cage of a skeleton before excavation.
+Our conservator Zoe Chalatsi repositioning the rib cage of a skeleton before excavation.

 The messy side of the conservation lab

-Our conservation technician Panagiotis Papavasileiou taking photos during excavation of a torso.
+Our conservator Panagiotis Papavasileiou taking photos during excavation of a torso.

 New conservation intern